tushdante/money-transfer-demo/README.md

 ```

 ## Running the Demo on Temporal Cloud
-Set up a search attribute in your namespace using the followign command
+Set up a search attribute in your namespace using the following command

 ```bash
 tcld login